manekinekko/angular-search-experience/README.md

 > nvm use
 ```

 Now that you are using Node.js `v6.11.5`, you are ready to run (ie. emulate) the `search` Cloud Function locally.
-For that, run `yarn start:backend:firebase`.
+For that, run `npm run start:backend:firebase`.
 This command will do two things:

 1.  change directory to the `/functions` folder (found at the root of the project).
 This folder contains all the backend code.
 1. Then it will serve the `search` Cloud Function locally on `http://localhost:5000/angular-search-experience/us-central1/search`